kimruddock/pawelgrzybek.github.io/_drafts/2017-10-25-from-a-callback-hell-through-promises-to-async-functions.md

 ## The promise of a better future

 An asynchronous operation takes some time and the only thing that we can be assured of ahead of time is the fact that it is going to be resolved or rejected.
 This could easily be the definition of a [JavaScript `Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-It landed in the ECMAScript spec in 2015 and totally revolutionised the way developers handle asynchronous programs.
+It landed in the ECMAScript spec in 2015 and totally revolutionized the way developers handle asynchronous programs.
 Promised-based methods (the ones that return the promise) are slowly replacing callback-based equivalents and `fetch()`, used in example below, is one of them.

 ```js
 function getRandomJoke() {